BudacaB/CS50AI/Lecture2/Lecture2.md

     - y ranges over values of hidden variables
     - α normalizes the result
 - Multiple libraries exist in Python to ease the process of probabilistic inference.
 We will take a look at the library <em>pomegranate</em> to see how the above data can be represented in code

+However, this way of computing probability is inefficient, especially when there are many variables in the model.
+A different way to go about this would be abandoning exact inference in favor of approximate inference.
+Doing this, we lose some precision in the generated probabilities, but often this imprecision is negligible.
+Instead, we gain a scalable method of calculating probabilities.

+## Approximate Inference - Sampling

+Sampling is one technique of approximate inference.
+In sampling, each variable is sampled for a value according to its probability distribution

+- E.g. based on our Bayesian network from before, we start sampling by choosing different values from each node - for child nodes we will only select possible values for the parent choices
+    - we start randomly with R = none, then go with M = yes, then go with T = on time, then A = attend
+    - so one possible sample from this Bayesian network according to the probability distributions is: R = none ; M = yes ; T = on time ; A = attend
+    - if we do this many times we will generate a whole bunch of different samples from this distribution
+    - then if ever faced with a question like P(Train = on time)? we could do an exact inference procedure or just sample / approximate it to get close -> we look at the samples where the Train is on time (e.g. 6 out of 8 cases) and we can consider that as the likelihood
+    - the more samples we have - the better inference procedure